 Toni Morrison was born in Lorain, Ohio, on February 18, 1931.
 She was the second of four children from an African-American working class family.
 Her parents were Ellah Ramah (Willis) and George Wofford.
 She was named Chloe Ardelia Wofford.
 Her middle name honored her maternal grandmother, Ardelia Willis.

 Morrison’s first novel, The Bluest Eye, was set in 1940s Lorain.
-That novel and her others, Sula, Song of Solomon, Tar Baby, Beloved, Jazz, Paradise, Love, Mercy and Home, have received extensive critical acclaim.
+That novel and her others, Sula, Song of Solomon, Tar Baby, Beloved, Jazz, Paradise, Love, A Mercy, Home and God Help the Child have received extensive critical acclaim.

 Morrison worked for twenty years as Senior Editor at Random House where she encouraged the works of many new African-American authors.